learnweb/moodle-mod_moodleoverflow/README.md

 A discussion can be deleted by deleting the first post.

 ### Students' view
-Unlike teachers students can't edit or delete a post or mark it as solved.
+Unlike teachers, students can't edit or delete a post or mark it as solved.
 <br><br>
 <img src="https://user-images.githubusercontent.com/432117/31946823-2646aece-b8d3-11e7-92d0-49745ada27e3.png" width="500">
 <br><br>